goodship1/Mini-language-interpreter/README.md

 Assignment - Integers and Strings

-If statement -  If expression: expression
+If else statement -  If expression: expression

 Print statement - print expression colon